 - if its not your phone and/or including your phone - maybe a book, a puzzle book, crosswords, magazines, camera, art materials.

 I love puzzles, and games on my phone - be even they after a while become tedious.
 I am a creative person, and as such, like to take drawing equipment, drawing book, a small diy 3d puzzle - over and above entertaining, this becomes a great conversation tool with medical professionals, and yet another way for them to see you as human.
+I always found the white board markers and created designs on the Medical White Board in my room - just so it wasn't so bland.

 - as mentioned above, photos of your life help you to connect with your support team (wherever they live in the world right at this moment), remind you of who you are, and helps medical professionals know you are more than a patient.